port-labs/port-docs/docs/self-service-actions/self-service-actions-deep-dive/advanced-form-configurations.md

 ![Cluster And Namespace Action](../../../static/img/software-catalog/blueprint/userPropertiesModal.png)

-:point_up: these are only the namespaces that associated with the logged-in user's teams. :point_up:
+:point_up: these are only the namespaces that are associated with the logged-in user's teams. :point_up:

 ### Filter the dropdown's available options based on the properties of the entity on which the action is performed (for day-2 or delete actions only)